NicholasGrundl/boilerplate/implementation/4-setup-cicd.md

 ## Create cloudbuild.yaml file

-1. In the root directory of your `issfrontend` project, create a new file named `cloudbuild.yaml`.
+1. In the root directory of your `frontend` project, create a new file named `cloudbuild.yaml`.

 2. Open `cloudbuild.yaml` in your text editor and add the following content: